Resources and information that provide products, services, and other support for people with macular degeneration and their families.

 E.A.R.S. for EYES Program.
 Offers an online national directory of low vision support groups.

 Prevent Blindness America.
 Sponsors community services and public education about eye care, safety, and the diagnosis, treatment, and prevention of eye diseases.
-Local chapters offer community services, including vision screenings and self-help groups for patients with macular degeneration.
+Local chapters offer community services, including vision screenings and self-help groups for macular degeneration patients.

 Disclaimer: The information provided is a public service of BrightFocus Foundation and is not intended to constitute medical advice.
 Please consult your physician for personalized medical advice; all medications and supplements should only be taken under medical supervision.
 BrightFocus Foundation does not endorse any medical product or therapy.